Does workers’ comp insurance cover carpal tunnel syndrome?

 While workers’ compensation insurance doesn’t prevent injuries, it can prevent them from turning into a financial drain on your business.
 This policy almost always covers common office injuries like carpal tunnel syndrome and slip-and-fall accidents.

-Workers' comp covers a wide range of office injuries
+Workers' comp insurance covers carpal tunnel and other office injuries

 Common injuries that lead to workers’ comp claims include carpal tunnel syndrome, collision accidents, slip-and-fall accidents, muscle strains, and stress-related injuries.